Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Preliminaries

+In FL, after training of a global model $\hat{\wbf}$ and local models $\hat{\wbf}_k$, each client $k$ holds a local calibration set $\{ ( \xbf_{k,j}, y_{k,j} ) \}_{j=1}^{N_k}$ (with \emph{partial exchangeability}~\cite{de1980partial, lu2023federated} assumption) and computes local nonconformity scores $r_{k,j} = |y_{k,j} - \hat{\wbf}_k^\intercal \xbf_{k,j}|$, $j=1, \dots, N_k$.
 Privacy constraints prevent clients from sharing raw calibration data (or even individual scores) with the server.
 The FCP algorithm~\cite{lu2023federated} addresses this by employing secure aggregation or sketching mechanisms (e.g., T-Digest~\cite{dunning2021t}) to enable the server to approximate the global conformal quantile from the pooled score population as

 The resulting interval is constructed by replacing $q_{1-\alpha}$ with $\hat{q}_{1-\alpha}$.
 In practice, when the sketching/aggregation error is small, this approximation can preserve coverage closely while protecting client-level calibration privacy.